Overview

 IRA, Keogh Accounts, or Pension Trusts

-For taxable years beginning after Dec.
-31, 2004, income from annuity contracts purchased as retirement annuities that are not from an employer-sponsored retirement annuity or are not part of an employer-sponsored program, are now taxable as interest income.
-Any income from these types of plans that is taxable for federal income tax purposes is now taxable for Pennsylvania personal income tax purposes as interest income as a result of Act 40 of July 7, 2005.
-Act 40 also provides that amounts paid under contract of life insurance or endowment, which may be included in gross income for federal income tax purposes, are also subject to Pennsylvania personal income tax as interest income.
-Previously, the income received from an annuity that you purchased, including a retirement annuity that is not part of an employer-sponsored retirement program was reported as gain on the sale, exchange or disposition of property.
-Refer to PA Personal Income Tax Guide - Net Gains (Losses) From the Sale, Exchange or Disposition of Property for the old rules for annuities.
+Income from annuity contracts purchased as retirement annuities that are not from an employer-sponsored retirement annuity or are not part of an employer-sponsored program, are now taxable as interest income.
+Any income from these types of plans that is taxable for federal income tax purposes is now taxable for PA PIT purposes as interest income as a result of Act 40 of July 7, 2005.
+Act 40 also provides that amounts paid under contract of life insurance or endowment, which may be included in gross income for federal income tax purposes, are also subject to PA PIt as interest income.
+Previously, the income received from an annuity that you purchased, including a retirement annuity that is not part of an employer-sponsored retirement program was reported as gain on the sale, exchange, or disposition of property.

 Charitable Gift Annuities

 For taxable years beginning after Dec.
 31, 2004, income received from a charitable gift annuity contract is taxable as interest income.
-Any income from a charitable gift annuity that is taxable for federal income tax purposes is reported as interest income for Pennsylvania personal income tax purposes.
-Previously, income received from charitable gift annuity contracts was taxable in the same manner as gain on sale, exchange or disposition of property using the cost recovery method to determine the amount taxable for Pennsylvania personal income tax purposes.
+Any income from a charitable gift annuity that is taxable for federal income tax purposes is reported as interest income for PA PIT purposes.
+Previously, income received from charitable gift annuity contracts was taxable in the same manner as gain on sale, exchange, or disposition of property using the cost recovery method to determine the amount taxable for PA PIT purposes.

 Imputed Interest and Original Issue Discount (OID)

-Imputed interest is taxable under Pennsylvania personal income tax law.
+Imputed interest is taxable under PA PIT law.
 Imputed interest is the implied interest on an obligation where the instrument does not provide for interest or the interest rate is below the applicable federal rate (AFR).
-For example, on an original issue discount bond (OID), a stripped bond, or a certificate of deposit (CD) maturing in several years where interest is received at maturity, the imputed or accrued interest (discount on original issue discount bond) is reported each year for Pennsylvania personal income tax purposes.
+For example, on an original issue discount bond (OID), a stripped bond, or a certificate of deposit (CD) maturing in several years where interest is received at maturity, the imputed or accrued interest (discount on original issue discount bond) is reported each year for PA PIT purposes.

 Pennsylvania and federal rules for imputed and accrued interest are the same.
 Under Pennsylvania law (Act 68 of 1993) for tax years beginning on or after Jan.
 1, 1993, original issue discount is calculated in the same manner as it is calculated for federal income tax purposes.
-For the purpose of determining taxable gain or income from the sale, exchange or disposition of original issue discount bonds, a holder's adjusted basis is increased by the amount of original issue discount bond accrued with respect to such bonds and is adjusted downward, but not below zero, by the amount of payments under the original issue discount bond, other than payments of stated interest.
+For the purpose of determining taxable gain or income from the sale, exchange, or disposition OID bonds, a holder's adjusted basis is increased by the amount of interest the OID bond accrued with respect to such bonds and is adjusted downward, but not below zero, by the amount of payments under the OID bond, other than payments of stated interest.

 The applicable Pennsylvania regulations require that unstated or imputed interest be calculated in the same manner as it is calculated for federal income tax purposes.
 The Pennsylvania Department of Revenue's policy is to look at federal rules regarding the transactions that result in or that are exempt from unstated or imputed interest, how unstated or imputed interest is to be calculated and when it is realized.
-Consequently, any amount of unstated or imputed interest that is includable in gross income for federal income tax purposes is subject to Pennsylvania personal income tax as interest income.
+Consequently, any amount of unstated or imputed interest that is includable in gross income for federal income tax purposes is subject to PA PIT as interest income.

 Interest from Refunds of Tax Overpayments